-Tips for Using Online Bill Pay Safely
+Tips for the Safe Use of Online Bill Pay

-- Do not respond to or send any information to any bill pay service that asks for personal or financial information directly through email.
+- Do not respond to or send any information to any bill paying service that asks for personal or financial information directly through email.
 Email is a notoriously nonsecure form of communication, and reputable services will never request sensitive personal or financial information through email.

 - Do not pay bills from a link in an email.
 In your web browser, type in the website address yourself to go to the bill pay website directly.